Ravil-F/LinuxMonitoring_v1.0/README.md

 ## Part 3.
 Visual output design for the system research script

-Everything is ready!
-But it looks so boring...
-We need to add more colours to this world!

 **== Task ==**

 Write a bash script.
 Use the script from [**Part 2**](#part-2-system-research) and remove the part where the data is saved to a file.
 The script is run with 4 parameters.
 The parameters are numeric.
 From 1 to 6, for example: